 Explain that later on they will be using a computer and they will have to make similar commands, which is called coding.

 Transferring Commands to Paper

-I am going to display the different paths in the links below on my Smart Board.
-We will discuss verbally how we are going to form commands to direct the girl to her house.
-After we will use visual arrows to show her the way.
+The paths in the links below can be displayed on a Whiteboard.
+A discussion would take place on how to direct the girl to her house.
+After visual arrows would be used to show her the way.
 These activities and paths are similar to ones they will find in “kodable”.

 The link above directly takes you the beginners game which begins with Smeeborg.
 I placed this link on my Google classroom set on each student’s netbook.
 This allows them quick access.